Cusio, Lombardy

-Cusio (Bergamasque: Cüs) is a comune (municipality) in the Province of Bergamo in the Italian region of Lombardy, and is located about 70 km northeast of Milan and about 30 km north of Bergamo.
+Cusio (Bergamasque: Cüs) is a comune (municipality) in the Province of Bergamo, in the Italian region of Lombardy.
+It is located about 70 km northeast of Milan, and about 30 km north of Bergamo.
 As of 31 December 2004, it had a population of 286 and an area of 9.3 km2.

 Cusio borders the following municipalities: Cassiglio, Gerola Alta, Ornica, Santa Brigida.